nezdemkovski/confcitizens/README.md

 If you'd like to contribute, please fork the repository and make changes as you'd like.
 Pull requests are warmly welcome.

+### Help wanted

+As you can see now, it's a very simple page.
+I'll be super happy if you have some ideas how to make it more user-friendly and create PR with these enhancements.

+Also project is looking for a new fancy logo :)

 ## Thank you Thank you Thank you

 I want to thank [@karlhorky](https://github.com/karlhorky) and every contributor for an amazing job you did for [awesome-speakers](https://github.com/karlhorky/awesome-speakers).
 ConfCitizens is based on the `awesome-speakers` data.